jwkoller/ConcurrentPriorityQueue/README.md

 An predominantly asynchronous, thread safe Priority Queue utilizing **SemaphoreSlim** and WaitAsync as the locking mechanism.
 Includes an option to define a delegate that extracts element priority based on element value.

+TryPeek and TryDequeue are synchronous operations by necessity but remain thread safe.

 ### Examples

 - Create a queue of strings prioritized by shortest first